bondy-io/bondy_docs/docs/index.md

       link: https://github.com/leapsight/bondy

 features:
+  - title: Get Started
+    details: A hands-on introduction to Bondy for developers and devop engineers through a series of tutorials.
+  - title: How-to Guides
+    details: Learn how to perform common tasks and operations.
   - title: Concepts
-    details: Learn about Bondy, its key concepts and run your first application.
+    details: Learn about Bondy key concepts and topics.
-  - title: Tutorials
-    details: A hands-on introduction to Bondy for developers and devops engineers.
-  - title: Guides
-    details: Learn how to perform common tasks and operations.
   - title: Reference
     details: Access technical reference for APIs, tools and configuration.
 ---